binbinbinv/ProtSol/README.md

 cd ProtSol/
 ```

-Plz make sure you have downloaded the files in the folder:
+Please make sure you have downloaded all files according to the readme file inside the corresponding folders.:
 **best_model**
 **model**